 Imagine a game.
 It is played by a team.
 They are really good and they usually win.
-When they do make a mistake, or lose, they are exceptional at analysing what went wrong, of coming up with a remedial strategy, of training and practicing to make sure the mistakes don’t happen again.
+When they do make a mistake or lose, they are exceptional at analysing what went wrong, of coming up with a remedial strategy, of training and practising to make sure the mistakes don’t happen again.
 If they cannot do this alone, with their existing people, they hire someone to help them.

 Sometimes there’s a losing streak.
-No-one can work out why.
+No one can work out why.
 The team responds by blaming each other, or the coach, or the management.
 There are resignations, someone gets fired.
 New people join the team.
 The game continues and performance improves.

 Whether it is an average team, a winning team or a losing team - it tends to function in the same way.
-It observes the rules of the game, adjusting for new ones and unexpected losses, correcting mistakes openly and effectively.
+It observes the rules of the game, adjusting for new ones and unexpected losses, and correcting mistakes openly and effectively.
 Maintaining a dynamic order that is on-the-whole functional.

 One day, one of the team members notices something.